tomhodgins/csson/README.md

 ### Using pkg

-The second way to build executables from this repository is to use Node and the [pkg](https://www.npmjs.com/package/pkg) package to compile [cli/node.js] into a self-contained executable that can run even without Node installed:
+The second way to build executables from this repository is to use Node and the [pkg](https://www.npmjs.com/package/pkg) package to compile [cli/node.js](./cli/node.js) into a self-contained executable that can run even without Node installed:

 ```bash
 npx pkg --output csson-node cli/node.js
 ```

-> You may need to add a `--targets` argument, e.g. `--targets node12`, to build this with pkg if there are no build targets available for the latest node version
+> You may need to supply a `--targets` argument, e.g. `--targets node12`, to build this with pkg if there are no build targets available for the latest node version

 ## Options